jacob-zietek/jacob-zietek/README.md

-# Hello there 👋
+# 👋

 ![:eyes:](githubFront.gif)

 ---

-The most up to date descriptions of my work can be found on my [website](https://jacobzietek.me/) or my [LinkedIn](https://www.linkedin.com/in/jacob-zietek/).
+The most up to date descriptions of my work can be found on my [website](https://zietek.dev/) or my [LinkedIn](https://www.linkedin.com/in/jacob-zietek/).

 AI Engineer @ [Armada](https://www.armada.ai/)